 - Tractography: visualizes main tracts before neurosurgery or in ALS

 - MR angiography: same as CT angiography, but doesn’t require contrast

 - MR spectroscopy: measure metabolites like NAA (marker of neuronal loss) or lactate (marker of metabolic disease)

 - Functional MRI: localizes certain functional areas (speech centre, motor centre) before neurosurgery

 In neurology ultrasound is usually used to examine the extracranial (carotid) vessels for carotid stenosis.
 This is useful in patients with high risk for stroke, or in people who have had TIA or stroke, to look for atherosclerosis in the carotids.
 Transcranial doppler can be used to examine the intracranial vessels, usually for vasospasm in SAH or embolism in ischaemic stroke.

 - Result depends on operator experience

 Digital subtraction angiography (DSA)

 DSA uses fluoroscopy and interventional radiology for visualizing blood vessels.
-It’s also used to visualise vessels.
-Interventional radiological procedures, like stenting, thrombectomy, and aneurysm coiling, can be performed simultaneously.
+Interventional radiological procedures, like stenting, thrombectomy, and aneurysm coiling, can be performed during the same procedure.

 Single photon emission computed tomography (SPECT)